coldshrine/study-notes/books/effective-java.md

 If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment.

 ### Include failure-capture information in detail messages

+**To capture a failure, the detail message of an exception should contain the values of all parameters and fields that contributed to the exception.** For example `IndexOutOfBoundsException` should contain the lower bound, the upper bound, and the index value that failed.